sabarna17/power_Automate_SCP_user_creation/README.md

 # Automate SCP User ID Creation by Azure Power Automate
 Onboarding of SCP Users can be automated by AZURE Power Automation easily.
+This is a basic example for SCP HANA DB(Neo) User ID creation for your organization.
 The process followed as Below:
 1. Microsoft Forms are created and sent to the user by an accessible link.
 2. User submits with required details